 SeaWorld Orlando has officially welcomed its newest neighbors from Sesame Street!
 The latest land brings the beloved children’s television show to life.
-It opened in March this year, just in time to celebrate the series’ 50th birthday.
+It opened in March 2019, just in time to celebrate the series’ 50th birthday.
 Unlike other Sesame Street-themed lands in other SeaWorld and Busch Gardens parks, SeaWorld Orlando re-creates Sesame Street itself.
 You can now walk around the neighborhood to your favorite places, including Big Bird’s Nest and Hooper’s Store!
 Best of all, you can get to Sesame Street with regular SeaWorld admission.

 We’ve put together this guide that highlights everything you need to know about the rides, entertainment and dining options before you visit Elmo and friends at 123 Sesame Street at SeaWorld Orlando.
 So, let’s get started, shall we?

 I can tell you how to get to Sesame Street!
 Located right next to the Orca Encounter stadium, the six-acre land replaced the former Shamu’s Happy Harbor children’s area.
 From the moment you step in, you become a Sesame Street resident.
 Lily was so excited to ring Bernie and Ernie’s doorbell for the first time.
 Even though the attractions and rides are meant for the tadpoles, frog parents will surely be hit with nostalgia, as the area stays true to the show that they also grew up with.

 We were blown away by the immersive theming and interactive elements that you can find in every nook and cranny.
 There’s so much for the little ones to explore!
 You also get plenty of opportunities to meet your favorite Sesame Street characters, including Big Bird, Grover, Bert, Ernie, Abby Cadabby and more.